tobiasaurer/tobiasaurer/README.md

 Afterward I worked in the clinical field, but decided to change careers into a more technical direction by working as a project manager in experimental psychophysiology.
 When I first made contact with python and R in the context of machine learning (signal processing) and experimental data, I instantly fell in love with it.
 Therefore, I decided to focus entirely on my technical aspirations by starting a bootcamp to become a full-fledged data-scientist.

-- 🔭 I’m currently taking part in a full-time 15 week datascience bootcamp at the WBS - Coding School
-- 🌱 I’m currently learning Python, pandas, machine-learning, SQL, A/B-testing, data-visualisation, and many other new things
+During the final phase of the bootcamp I accepted a position as an IT-consultant with a focus on data & analytics at consenso consulting GmbH.

-- ✨ This github will be a collection of my personal datascience and programming projects
+This github is a collection of my personal datascience and programming projects

 - 📫 You can reach me via e-mail at tobias@aurer.de
 - https://www.linkedin.com/in/tobias-aurer/